Cannon-Clary College of Education

 Scaffolding and completion of the National Board Certification process including the assessment process, the portfolio entries and the assessment center exercises.
 Emphasis placed on the National Board for Professional Teaching Standards and five core propositions including knowledge, skills, dispositions and commitment of National Board teachers.
 Can be taken twice.
 (Note: EDFD 646 begins in October with 0 credit hours and rolls over to the spring term with 3 credit hours.
 The course is usually completed in May.)

-These courses can also be taken as part of our Master of Education in Advanced Studies in Teaching and Learning.
+These courses can also be taken as part of our Master of Arts: Excellence in Teaching degree or other approved Master programs.

 Are there any scholarships or tuition reimbursements available for this program?